5T33Z0/OC-Little-Translated/06. Fixing Sleep and Wake Issues/README.md

 # Fixing Sleep and Wake issues

 This section contains ACPI Hotpatches for resolving common issues related to Sleep and Wake, especially on but not limited to Laptops.

-## Patching Methods

-The following Patches/Methods are included:
+The following Patches/Methods are covered:

 #### 1.`PTSWAKTTS` Sleep and Wake fix